-Dance, motion-tracking technology, live projections and sounds and a lot of heavy fog: “state: lucid” combines installational and performative elements by means of advanced technology to a holistic, immersive experience.
+Dance, motion-tracking, live projections, sounds and a lot of heavy fog: by means of advanced technology, “state: lucid” combines installational and performative elements with a holistic, immersive experience.

-The premiere of Robi Voigt’s diploma project state: lucid will take place on November 1st, 2020, with further performances on the following two days, in cooperation with the Swiss Digital Days (Nov.
-1st – Nov.
-3rd).
+The premiere of Robi Voigt’s diploma project state: lucid took place on November 1st, 2020, with further performances on the following two days, in cooperation with the Swiss Digital Days.

 Robi Voigt – concept, installation, staging, video Mira Studer – dance, choreography Stella Speziali – interaction design Friederike Helmes – costumes, lighting, collaboration installation David Eliah Bangerter – composition, sound Stefanie Olbort – dance, choreography Line Eberhard – the eye from outside

 Technical support: Martin Fröhlich, Tobias Baumann, Eric Larrieux, Viktoras Zemeckas, Hans-Jürg Hofman, Matthias Röhm, Lukas Keller, Thomas Utzinger, Michel Weber, Lucien Sadkowski, Dominik Fedier.

 REFRESH#3, Sept 17, 2020, 19:00, Immersive Arts Space

 Floating in Dancing Lights is a mesmerizing dance performance featuring a dancer and a flying swarm of objects, illuminated by means of Spatial Augmented Reality.
 The performance represents the tentative culmination of an internal project of the Immersive Arts Space which offers a do-it-yourself framework for designing and building remotely controllable helium drones.